Antiholomorphic correspondences and mating I: realization theorems: Univalent rational maps, correspondences, and a mating framework

 Before defining what it means for a correspondence to be realized as a mating of a map and a group, we first introduce the notion of a \textit{pinched (anti-)polynomial-like} map, generalizing the classical notion of polynomial-like mappings to degenerate cases (cf. \cite{Lom15,LLMM3}).

 We say that a \textit{polygon} is a Jordan domain whose boundary consists of finitely many closed smooth arcs.
-The points of intersection of these arcs will be denoted as the corners of the polygon.
+The points of intersection of these arcs will be denoted as the \textit{corners} of the polygon.
 A \textit{pinched polygon} is a union of domains in $\widehat{\C}$ whose closure is homeomorphic to a closed disk quotiented by a finite geodesic lamination, and whose boundary is given by finitely many closed smooth arcs.
-The separating points of the closure of a pinched polygon will be called its pinched points.
+The separating points of the boundary of a pinched polygon will be called its \textit{pinched points}, and the non-separating singular points will be called its \emph{corners}.